HarshKapadia2/hps-gems/CONTRIBUTING.md

 ## Technologies Used

-Front end: HTML, vanilla CSS and vanilla JS (with Web Components and Fetch API)
+- Front end: HTML, vanilla CSS and vanilla JS (with Web Components and Fetch API)

-Back end: PHP (with PDO) and MySQL
+- Back end: PHP (with PDO) and MySQL
+- Resources to learn these technologies can be found in my [web-dev repo](https://github.com/HarshKapadia2/web-dev).

 ## Local Setup